-- The list of subjects described in [23] clause 6.2.1.2 SRG M.1.2 contains more roles as it covers the whole T4WS.
+- From [2]: The list of subjects described in [23] clause 6.2.1.2 SRG M.1.2 contains more roles as it covers the whole T4WS.
 The ST writer shall describe the specific roles it implements and how these relate to authorisation rules in the SFRs.
-Described in this ST. - In the case that SSA is used, the SSA plays a special role as it interacts directly with the TOE.
+Described in this ST. - From [2]: In the case that SSA is used, the SSA plays a special role as it interacts directly with the TOE.
 Privileged Users can interact with the TOE directly or via the SSA.
-If the SSA as a service can perform administrative functions, e.g. creating signer, this is in this PP considered as Privileged User - Described in this ST. - The creation of signers, management of reference signer authentication data and signing key generation is expected to be carried out together with a registration authority (RA) providing a registration service using the SSA, as specified in e.g. [23] - described in the ST. RA functionality can be done also using the TOE Client . - Follows a formal representation of the TOE subjects:
+If the SSA as a service can perform administrative functions, e.g. creating signer, this is in this PP considered as Privileged User - Described in this ST. - From [2]: The creation of signers, management of reference signer authentication data and signing key generation is expected to be carried out together with a registration authority (RA) providing a registration service using the SSA, as specified in e.g. [23] - described in the ST. RA functionality can be done also using the TOE Client . - Follows a formal representation of the TOE subjects:

-Subjects Definition Subjects in the TOE S.Admin [1] An administrator of the TOE.
-A Subject with Administrators are responsible for R.Appliance Admin performing the TOE initialisation, TOE role.
+Subjects Definition Subjects in the TOE

+S.Admin [1] An administrator of the TOE.
+A Subject with

+Administrators are responsible for R.Appliance Admin

+performing the TOE initialisation, TOE role.

 configuration and other TOE administrative functions.

-S.User-Admin Privileged User, which performs the administrative functions of the TOE and is able to provide a DTBS/R(s) to the TOE as part of the signature operation.
-A Subject with either R.Users Admin, R.SSA Admin or R.Appliance Admin role.
-S.User [1] or S.Signer From [1] - An end user of the TOE who can be associated with secret keys and authentication/authorisation data held by the TOE.
-An end user communicates with the TOE by using a browser (S.Application).
-A Subject with R.Signer role S.Application [1] a client application, or process acting on behalf of a client application and that communicates with the TOE over a local interface.
-Client applications will in some situations be acting directly on behalf of end users (see S.User).
-Application Note : The TOE is both the CM and the SAM.
-Therefore the S.Application is the SAM based on a local interface.
-The SAM part of the TOE
+S.User-Admin Privileged User, which performs the A Subject with either

+[2] administrative functions of the TOE and is R.Users Admin,

+able to provide a DTBS/R(s) to the TOE R.SSA Admin or

+as part of the signature operation.
+R.Appliance Admin

+role.

+S.User [1] or From [1] - An end user of the TOE who A Subject with

+S.Signer [2] can be associated with secret keys R.Signer role

+and authentication/authorisation data held by the TOE.
+An end user

+communicates with the TOE by using

+a browser (S.Application).

+From [2] - Which is the natural or legal

+person who uses the TOE through the

+SAP where he provides the SAD and

+can sign DTBS/R(s) using his signing key in the Cryptographic Module .

+S.Application a client application, or process acting The SAM part of the

+[1] on behalf of a client application and TOE

+that communicates with the TOE over

+a local or external interface.
+Client

+applications will in some

+situations be acting directly on behalf

+of end users (see S.User).

+Application Note:

+The TOE is both the CM and the SAM.

+Therefore the S.Application is the SAM

+based on a local interface.